 The liver is made up of lobules that consist of a central vein and a portal triad.
 The portal triad consists of:

-- A branch of the hepatic artery
+- Arteriole (branch of the hepatic artery)

-- A branch of the portal vein
+- Venule (branch of the portal vein)

-- Bile ductule
+- Bile ductule (branch of bile duct)

 - Lymphatic vessels

 - Branch of the vagus nerve

 The liver receives a dual blood supply from the hepatic artery and portal vein.
 The hepatic artery is a branch of the coeliac trunk and provides 30% of blood to the liver.
 The portal vein, formed by the mesenteric and the splenic veins, supplies 70% of the blood to the liver.
 Blood from the portal vein blood contains absorbed nutrients (such as glucose, fatty acids and amino acids) from the GI tract.

 Firstly, oxygen is delivered to the hepatic circulation from both of these arteries.
 Approximately 50% of oxygen demand is met by the portal vein and 50% by the hepatic artery.
 The hepatic artery carries oxygenated, nutrient-poor blood to the liver whereas the portal vein carries nutrient-rich, oxygen-poor blood to the liver.
 The blood then flows through the liver and provides it with oxygen and nutrients.

 The venous supply is drained from the gastrointestinal organs, including the colon, small intestine, large intestine, pancreas, stomach and spleen.
 This deoxygenated, nutrition-rich blood enters the liver via the portal vein into the sinusoids (low-pressure capillary-like vascular channels), which allow efficient transfer of nutrients in the liver.